A little bit about the rocks

-The evolution of the earth from what goes on beneath its surface, to the clashing and separation of continents or the earth’s plate tectonics all adds to changes in landscapes we see today.
+The evolution of the earth, from what goes on beneath its surface, to the clashing and separation of continents, all adds to changes in the landscapes we see today.
 With the various elements of nature occurring over millions and millions of years, it results in the development of various layers of stone.
-Which in-turn also resulted in the formation of our popular Table Mountain.
-Looking at the “sleeping giant” as we know it today, it’s hard to agree that it once was also a small island an estimate of some 15,000 years ago.
+Which also resulted in the formation of our popular Table Mountain.
+Looking at the “sleeping giant” as we know it today, it’s hard to agree that it once was also a small island.
+An estimate of about 15,000 years ago.

-Millions of years ago, sandstone rocks formed beneath the sea and with the movement and changes within the earth’s core and below the earth surface, this also resulted in magma formation.
-However, even though the magma pushed upward from the earth’s core, it never made it to a complete volcano, instead, it stopped its course, cooled off and this caused the formation of granite.
+Millions of years ago, sandstone rocks formed beneath the sea.
+And with the movement and changes within the earth’s core and below the earth surface, this also resulted in magma formation.
+However, even if the magma pushed upward from the earth’s core, it never made it to a complete volcano.
+Instead, it stopped its course, cooled off and this caused the formation of granite.
 The granite resulted in the robust mountain, helping it survive erosions and further changes throughout its existence.

 A flat top unlike any other mountain

-Evidence of Table Mountain’s age lie within the make-up of the rocks structuring it, and this begins at the soft rock, namely sandstone.
-Sandstone is a mixture of granite and shale and because of its texture is what resulted in the robust formation after having been influenced by wind and other factors.
+Evidence of Table Mountain’s age lies within the make-up of the rock’s structures.
+And, this begins at the soft rock, namely sandstone.
+Sandstone is a mixture of granite and shale, and because of its texture resulted in the robust formation after having been influenced by wind and other factors.